Marine Science (MAR) at Rappahannock Community College

 MAR 201 - Marine Ecology I

 Applies ecological concepts to marine habitats, with emphasis on marine systems within the Chesapeake Bay area.
 Laboratory and field work may include the investigation of reachable habitats and the collection, observation and identification of local marine fauna and flora.
-Prerequisite BIO 102 or divisional permission.
 Part I of II.

 Lecture 3 hours.
 Laboratory 3 hours.
 Total 6 hours per week.